-Needle aspiration and insertion of chest tube are two procedures to remove excess air from the pleural space.
+Draining excess air: Needle aspiration and insertion of chest tubes are two procedures to remove excess air from the pleural space.
 They can be done without requiring general anesthesia.